AyushShahh/SeCSMT/README.md

 # SeCSMT
 Secure Cryptographic Seed Modulo and Twirl Hash algorithm.

 Takes a string and bucket size as argument and returns an index for hash table array.
-The bucket size should atleast be around 2.22 times the number of words you want to index to keep the number of collissions at minimum.
+The bucket size should atleast be around 2.22 times the number of words you want to hash to keep the number of collissions at minimum.

 ## Usage
 Download `csmt.h` and `csmt.c` from [releases](https://github.com/AyushShahh/SeCSMT/releases/tag/v1.0) and keep then in the root folder with respect to your C file.<br>Add this line in the beginning of your file: